1915 Georgia Tech Yellow Jackets football team: Post season

 Tech claimed the right to dispute the Southern Intercollegiate Athletic Association (SIAA) title with Vanderbilt, despite no longer being a member.
 The Atlanta Constitution declared it a tie between Vanderbilt and Tech.
 The Tech team was awarded a 17 x 45 foot pennant as Southern champion.

 Wooch Fielder and Bob Lang made composite All-Southern.
 Jim Senter, Froggie Morrison and Everett Strupper also made some All-Southern teams.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1915 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1915 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.